The trapping effect on degenerate horizons: Background on the geometry of extremal R--N

 In sub-extremal Reissner--Nordstr\"om spacetimes, the surface gravity, which is analogously defined, is strictly positive.
 However, in extremal Reissner--Nordstr\"om we have that $\kappa=0$.
 A horizon with a corresponding vanishing surface gravity is called a \emph{degenerate horizon}.

 The relevance of the sign of $\kappa$ can be understood geometrically by considering the null geodesics $\gamma$ that generate $\mathcal{H}$.
-The energy of null geodesics in Reissner--Nordstr\"om with respect to a family of strictly timelike vector fields along $\mathcal{H}$ decays exponentially in time with an exponent proportional to $\kappa$.
+The energy of null geodesics in Reissner--Nordstr\"om with respect to the timelike $\partial_{v}-$invariant vector field $\partial_{v}-\partial_{r}$ decays exponentially in time with an exponent proportional to $\kappa$.
 The corresponding physical interpretation is that the frequency of a light signal sent by an observer crossing the event horizon to another observer crossing the event horizon at a later time is red-shifted.
 This \textit{redshift effect} in the context of decay results for the wave equation was first used by Dafermos and Rodnianski in \cite{redshift}.
-The degenaracy of the redshift effect in the extremal case introduces an additional difficulity in the analysis of the wave equation on such backgrounds.
+The degenaracy of the redshift effect in the extremal case introduces an additional difficulty in the analysis of the wave equation on such backgrounds.